deltaR-3k/deltaR-3k/README.md

 ### Hi there 👋

 - 🔭 I am an undergraduate student majoring in computer science at Northwestern Polytechnical University, Xi'an.
-- 🌱 I’m currently studying deep learning and attempting to conduct interdisciplinary research.
+- 🌱 I’m currently doing research in MLsys.
-- 👯 I’m seeking fellow students at Northwestern Polytechnical University to join me in maintaining the unofficial forum [Xinghai Yunduan](npu.moe).
+- 👯 I’m seeking fellow students at NPU to join me in maintaining the unofficial forum [Xinghai Yunduan](npu.moe).
 - 📫 How to reach me: imchensp@gmail.com

 <!--